0xsamgreen/base-hackathon/README.md

 # Base Hackathon Project

+⚠️ **WARNING: This is a hackathon project and should not be used in production.
+Private keys are stored in the database for demonstration purposes only.**

-A Telegram bot-based KYC system with wallet generation for Base blockchain.
+A Telegram bot-based KYC system with wallet generation for Base blockchain, built during a hackathon.
 Users can complete KYC, receive a Base wallet, take educational quizzes, and earn ETH rewards.

 ## Quick Start